jimkang/knowledge/email.md

 [This post explains really well how to set it up.](http://jhshi.me/2014/11/16/mailman-configuration-with-nginx-plus-fastcgi-plus-postfix-on-ubuntu/index.html)

 Disappointingly, Mailman sends people's passwords to them in plain text and has a cumbersome UI for subscribers.

+However, by setting the "mod" checkbox for each user, they can be disallowed from post directly to the list, which is a nice feature.